Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Abstract

 \section{Abstract}

-We investigate the equilibrium behavior for the decentralized quadratic cheap talk problem in which an encoder and a decoder have misaligned objective functions.
-In prior work, it has been shown that the number of bins under any equilibrium has to be at most countable, generalizing a classical result due to Crawford and Sobel who considered sources with density supported on $[0,1]$.
+We investigate the equilibrium behavior for the decentralized cheap talk problem for real random variables and quadratic cost criteria in which an encoder and a decoder have misaligned objective functions.
+In prior work, it has been shown that the number of bins in any equilibrium has to be countable, generalizing a classical result due to Crawford and Sobel who considered sources with density supported on $[0,1]$.
 In this paper, we first refine this result in the context of log-concave sources.
-For sources with two-sided unbounded support, we prove that there exist unique equilibria for any number of bins.
-In contrast, for sources with semi-unbounded support, there may be an upper bound on the number of bins depending on certain conditions stated explicitly.
-Moreover, we show that for log-concave sources, an equilibrium with more bins is preferred by the encoder and decoder as it leads to a better cost for both of them.
-Furthermore, for strictly log-concave sources with two-sided unbounded support, we prove convergence to the unique equilibrium under best response dynamics, which makes a connection with the classical theory of optimal quantization and convergence results of Lloyd’s method.
-In addition, we consider general sources which satisfy certain assumptions on the tail(s) of the distribution and we show that there exist equilibria with infinitely many bins for sources with two-sided unbounded support.
+For sources with two-sided unbounded support, we prove that, for any finite number of bins, there exists a unique equilibrium.
+In contrast, for sources with semi-unbounded support, there may be a finite upper bound on the number of bins in equilibrium depending on certain conditions stated explicitly.
+Moreover, we prove that for log-concave sources, the expected costs of the encoder and the decoder in equilibrium decrease as the number of bins increases.
+Furthermore, for strictly log-concave sources with two-sided unbounded support, we prove convergence to the unique equilibrium under best response dynamics which starts with a given number of bins, making a connection with the classical theory of optimal quantization and convergence results of Lloyd’s method.
+In addition, we consider more general sources which satisfy certain assumptions on the tail(s) of the distribution and we show that there exist equilibria with infinitely many bins for sources with two-sided unbounded support.
 Further explicit characterizations are provided for sources with exponential, Gaussian, and compactly-supported probability distributions.